brandonkirschner/pokedex-to-hubdb/README.md

 8. Run `node index.js` again to post the data to HubDB.

 ## Warning
 #### Currently 1-150 pokemon is not possible.
-There is an issue where at some point in the loop an invalid JSON response is returning.
+There is an issue where at some point in the loop an invalid JSON response is returning (due to rnadom 504 errors on Pokedex's API.
 #### Be careful of rate limiting (will work on that)